 As of this February 2021 update, it is unknown when the ColorCycle program will resume.

 On 3 August 2017 Facebook rumors asserted that art supply-maker Crayola would recycle their own markers “for free,” often alongside a photograph of a massive box of “dead markers”:

-Crayola does accept spent markers for recycling through their ColorCycle program — but, according to their web site, the program is only open to schools in the “contiguous 48 United States and some areas in Canada.”
+Crayola does accept spent markers for recycling through their ColorCycle program (which, as of this update in February 2021, is on pause due to the coronavirus pandemic) — but, according to their web site, the program is only open to schools in the “contiguous 48 United States and some areas in Canada.”
 Individual Crayola customers aren’t eligible to send their markers directly to Crayola for recycling, but the program included printable posters for school drop-off points.

 The program also accepts non-Crayola markers and pays for shipping.
 Here’s how it works: